Higher-dimensional Losev-Manin spaces and their geometry: Introduction

 \section{Introduction}

 Toric compactifications of moduli spaces are fundamental objects in algebraic geometry, having deep connections to tropical geometry \cite{tevelev2007compactifications}, logarithmic geometry \cite{chen2013chow, ascher2016logarithmic}, and combinatorial constructions such as secondary and fiber polytopes \cite{craw2007fiber, kapranov1991quotients}.
-Several well-known toric moduli spaces include Alexeev's work on stable pairs \cite{alexeev2002complete}, toric Hilbert schemes \cite{peeva2002toric, chuvashova2008main}, and recent research on the moduli of pointed toric varieties \cite{di2022families, schaffler2022compactifications}.
-Among them, a central example is the Losev-Manin compactification $\overline{M}_{0,n}^{LM}$.
-This moduli space is the toric variety associated with the permutahedron and it has two equivalent interpretations: it can be viewed as a compactification of the moduli space of $n$ points in $\mathbb{P}^1$ modulo projective linear transformations \cite{losev2000new-moduli-spaces}, or as a compactification of the moduli space of $n-1$ points in the affine line modulo translation and scaling.
+Several well-known toric moduli spaces include Alexeev's work on stable pairs \cite{alexeev2002complete} and toric Hilbert schemes \cite{peeva2002toric, chuvashova2008main}.
+This article is concerned with a recent application of toric compactifications which aims to compactify moduli spaces of $n$ distinct labeled points in toric varieties of arbitrary dimension over the complex numbers.
+Examples using related techniques to ours include recent work by Schaffler-Tevelev~\cite{schaffler2022compactifications} and Schaffler-Di~Rocco~\cite{di2022families} on the moduli space of points in toric varieties up to the action of the maximal torus.
+We remark that other common techniques used to compactify moduli spaces, like the MMP and K-stability, do not apply to our case, as these methods are geared towards compactifying moduli spaces of varieties possibly marked by divisors, and in our case the varieties are marked by higher codimensional loci.
+Throughout this article, we follow the conventions of \cite{Fulton_Toric_Varieties_Book} for the definitions and notation related to toric varieties.
+In particular, the toric varieties in this article are normal by assumption.